Best-Rated Real Estate Agents | Buyers & Sellers

 Respondents rate their satisfaction with their real estate agents from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria:

-• Overall satisfaction: measures consumer satisfaction with a real estate agent as an individual score NOT a combined total of all criteria.
+• Overall Satisfaction: measures consumer satisfaction with a real estate agent as an individual score NOT a combined total of all criteria.

-• Communication and Advice: the real estate agent offers informed advice and provides clear communication at every step of the home rental, sale or purchase process.
+• Communication and Advice: the real estate agent offers informed advice and provides clear communication at every step of the home sale or purchase process.

 • Contract Handling: the process of drawing up and explaining the finer details of the contract are handled professionally by the real estate agent.